-In 2018, we have covered a great number of entrepreneurs, leaders, and companies doing fantastic works in Bangladesh.
-It has been an exciting year for us at FS to be able to listen to and tell stories of so many extraordinary people and initiatives.
+In 2018, we have covered a great number of entrepreneurs, leaders, and companies doing fantastic work in Bangladesh.
+It has been an exciting year for us at FS to be able to listen to and tell the stories of so many extraordinary people and initiatives.
 We have learned a tremendous amount.

 2018 has been a very different year for the startup community in Bangladesh for many reasons.
 We have come to see some meaningful events to take place.
 Relatively big investment rounds have happened.
 The number of startups has increased.
 Tech has received a lot of serious attention and much more.